wp-plugins/custom-stock-widget/readme.txt

 = 1.4 =

-* Stock tickers are now stored in a separate database table
+* Stock widgets are now stored in a separate database table
 * Stability improvements incase of version miss-match

 = 1.3.5b =